Bodybuilding does not enjoy a large number of people telling the truth. As a result, propaganda and agendas reign supreme.

 The good news is that once you have received the cold slap, you become more enlightened in other areas of your life.
 Suddenly, you start seeing the same pattern wherever you look.
 It is a lesson that will serve you for life.
 If you choose to ignore it, you risk becoming a perpetual lifelong sucker.

-For business reasons only, you will never find “the perfect bodybuilding” routine or something close to it in muscle magazines.
-Those have been corrupted and operating on the principle problem – reaction – solution since day one.
-First, they show you the men with big muscle who enjoy great appreciations thanks to their perfect bodies.
-This creates a problem because you want to join the club, but you do not exactly how.
+You will never find “the perfect bodybuilding” routine or something close to it in muscle magazines.
+The media are corrupt and operate on the principle problem – reaction – solution.
+First, they show you the men with big muscle who enjoy great love thanks to their perfect bodies.
+This creates a problem -you want to join the club, but you do not know exactly how.
 Don’t worry!
 They have the solution for you – liver tablets and amino acids.

-Life is a cycle made out of periods with different priorities.
-What was important yesterday may not be on today’s agenda.
-Therefore, in order to achieve your goals, the routine you are following must be changing as well.
-You can think of it as a shoe – you wear one type during the cold winter and a very different one in the summer, or at very least this is what people who have money for more than one pair of shoes do.
-Consequently, anything close to a perfect routine would resemble a large wardrobe containing different footwear and clothing for every situation.
+You can think of it as a shoe – you wear one type during the cold winter and a very different one in the summer.
+Therefore, anything close to a perfect routine would resemble a large wardrobe containing different footwear for every situation.

 Progression & Narrow Focus

 Simple routines are always the best.
-It is much better to do two solid exercises for a muscle group instead of 20 just to look hardcore.
+It is much better to do two solid exercises instead of 20 just to look hardcore.
 The biggest losers in the gym are those who try to make every machine and weight set happy.
 They move from one exercise to another, thinking that quantity is the key to success.
-This is due to the false belief that more always equals better.
-This is not the case but we all have a quantity chip installed in our brains.